The History and Threat of Mustard Gas

 by Aden Tate

-In this article, we will be covering the origins of mustard gas, its historical use, its deadly effects, and how to protect against it.
+In this article, we will be covering the origins of sulfur mustard gas, its historical use, the effects of exposure to mustard gas, and how to protect against it.

 TABLE OF CONTENTS